Cara L. Lewis, PT, PhD Hear my name

 Pronouns: she/her/hers

-Cara L. Lewis, PT, PhD is an Associate Professor and director of the Human Adaptation Laboratory.
+Cara L. Lewis, PT, PhD is a Professor and director of the Human Adaptation Laboratory.
 She is also the Director of the PhD Program in Rehabilitation Sciences.
 The long-term goal of her research is to improve the lives of individuals with chronic musculoskeletal pain and prevent or slow the progression of musculoskeletal damage through improved knowledge of joint function, leading to advanced, targeted intervention strategies.
 Dr. Lewis' current focus is on treatment for hip pain, especially in adults with variant hip morphology, such as femoroacetabular impingement syndrome (FAIS) and acetabular dysplasia.
 In the Human Adaptation Laboratory, they are working to better understand the role of movement in the development of hip bone shape and hip pain.
 The knowledge gained from Dr. Lewis' work has the potential to redirect treatment for people with FAIS and dysplasia by identifying pathology-specific movement patterns that could be targeted by non-invasive therapeutic interventions.

 Dr. Lewis has been supported by the National Institutes of Health.
 She has published and presented her research nationally and internationally in biomechanics, physical therapy, and motor control forums.